akshat0427/python_discord_msgs/README.md

 # python_discord_msgs
-python code to get discord messages as json objects
+python code to extract discord messages in a json file